 This road gets narrower as you get farther along it (it's not the type of road you want to take a vehicle on if you like the paint job) and roughs up the farther you get, too.
 Some passenger cars could get about 1.5 miles up with no problem but after that, the road gets much rougher.
 Muddy sections will intimidate you if you hit this area after a rain but the road has a bottom.
 Having 4WD and high clearance is a must.
 A pair of loppers might be a worthwhile addition to your arsenal and you could stop and lop off the worst of the vegetation that could nail your paint but you'd be stopping and lopping alot.
 Still....

-There are other ways to access this peak and here is the way Ken Jones went in:
+There are other ways to access this peak and here are a couple links:

 Concerns about the area during fire season or road conditions might be